 The photograph here shows five generations of the artist's family that the Iranian regime plans to incinerate: his great-grandson, his grandaughter, his wife, and his mother-in-law.
-The 'Future Holocaust Memorials' webart issues a call to action to prevent a second Holocaust before Ahmadinejad executes his plan to “wipe Israel off the map” with a nuclear bomb that is Iran’s prelude to global conquest in the service of a mad ideology.
+The 'Future Holocaust Memorials' webart issues a call to action to prevent a second Holocaust before Iran executes its plan to “wipe Israel off the map” with a nuclear bomb that is Iran’s prelude to global conquest in the service of a mad ideology.
 To awaken an indifferent world, Alexenberg proposes creating in advance memorials to honor the millions to be murdered in a second Holocaust.

 - Year Created: 2007